Fay-Cooper Cole

 Fay-Cooper Cole (8 August 1881 – 3 September 1961) was a professor of anthropology and founder of the anthropology department at the University of Chicago; he was a student of Franz Boas.
-Most famously, he was a witness for the defense for John Scopes at the Scopes Trial.
-He graduated from Northwestern University in 1903 and became Assistant Curator of Anthropology of at the Field Museum of Natural History the following year.
-He led the museum's Philippine expeditions, collecting more than 5,000 objects, traveling together with his wife, Mabel Cook Cole, with whom he co-authored The Story of Man.
-He helped establish the University of Chicago's graduate program in Anthropology and started an archeological survey of Illinois.
+Some argue that he, most famously, was a witness for the defense for John Scopes at the Scopes Trial.
 Cole also played a central role in planning the anthropology exhibits for the 1933 Century of Progress World's Fair.
 He was elected a Member of the American Philosophical Society in 1941.